AlexanderTes/AlexanderTes.github.io/README.md

 The data was further refined by using Microsoft Excel.
 It shows the violent crime rate per 100,000 people for each states and DC.

+Findings:
+The violent crime rate reached its peak during the early years of the 90s.
 ![Max crime rate](https://raw.githubusercontent.com/AlexanderTes/AlexanderTes.github.io/master/max.png)